vouched/vouched-android/example/README.md

 ### IDE

 We suggest to use [Android Studio](https://developer.android.com/studio) to run and modify the Example.
+Switch to the [Project View](https://developer.android.com/studio/projects#ProjectView) in order to view all the files associated with the project.

 ### Environment